yojoecapital/notes/CS-581 Advanced Artificial Intelligence/9-Neural-Networks.md

 $$
 \frac{\partial E}{\partial w_A} =  \frac{\partial E}{\partial y} * y(1-y) * w_D * (1-D)(1+D) * w_C * C(1-C) * w_B B(1-B) * w_A * (1-A)(1+A) * X
 $$
-<span style="color:red">look up examples of backpropagation with numbers as that is what will be asked on the exam</span>

 ## Overfitting